DIY webpage design

 </html>

 There are two basic parts to an HTML page: the head and the body.
-The head portion is where you would put more advanced elements like meta tags and other things; the only part you need to know right now is the title tag, as this dictates what the title of the Web page will be.
+The head section contains advanced elements like meta tags, but for now, you only need to focus on the title tag, which sets the webpage title.

 As for the body section, this is the main part that displays anything you put here as its content.
 Type anything in here that you want to appear.
 In the above example, the phrase “Content will go here” would appear if you view your file as a website.

 Now you have successfully made the bare-bones skeleton for Web page design.
-There are more complicated techniques, but everything boils down to this skeleton at the end of the day.
+There are more complicated techniques, but everything boils down to this skeleton at the end of the day and your basic structure for DIY webpage design.

 Saving the File